OpenFolf/project-report-vuepress/docs/technical-overview/README.md

 # Technical Overview

 In this chapter we first show the flow diagram of the _application_ that shows how a user may navigate between different components.
-Then we briefly talk about the workflow we chose for this project, the Jamstack.
+Then we briefly talk about the workflow we chose for this project, the _Jamstack_.
 Thereafter we list the programming languages used and what coding guidelines we followed and what version control was used.
 Next the technology stack is shown and explained.

 ## Flow diagram

-Since we are making a progressive web application, openFOLF can be thought of as two domains, the _website_ and the _application_.
+Since we are making a progressive web application, _openFOLF_ can be thought of as two domains, the _website_ and the _application_.
 When a user goes to [openFOLF.net](https://www.openfolf.net/) he will be greeted with the landing page.
-There he will find general information about openFOLF (in this report from now on referred to as the _website_).
+There he will find general information about _openFOLF_ (in this report from now on referred to as the _website_).
 When he clicks the “launch app” button he will be transferred to the _application_ hosted on [app.openFOLF.net](https://app.openfolf.net/), that is a self-containing ecosystem that can be used as any other native app.
 Ideally a user would open [app.openFOLF.net](https://app.openfolf.net/) and save it to his home screen.

 <div style="display: flex; flex-flow: row; justify-content: center;">
   <img src="/images/flow-diagram.png" alt="Flow Diagram for openFOLF.net"  />